Hip Muscle Strains

 Hip Muscle Injury Symptoms

 This is also known as a 'Grade II' tear and is an actual tearing of the fibers in the muscle and perhaps its associated tendon.
 It would feel like a sharp pain within the hip, and you may hear a tearing sound at the time of the injury.
 There will be bruising in the torn muscle area in the days following the injury.
-This grade of strain can also be effectively treated with cold compression, ultrasound therapy and BFST®.
-It is recommended that you allow your hip and leg muscles to rest when you can to allow the muscle tear to heal.
+This grade of strain usually responds quite well to conservative treatments such as a Cold Compress or Ice Pack and a Back/Hip T•Shellz Wrap.
+As this injury is fairly significant, it is very important to REST and ensure you do not worsen the injury with further strain.

 Causes of a Hip Muscle Injury